Corbus Pharmaceuticals Holdings Inc. (CRBP) and the Battle of Fundamentals vs. Technicals

 Sponsored

-The average price from analysts is $2.20, which is $0.41 above the current price.
+The average price from analysts is $2.20, which is -$0.07 below the current price.
 CRBP currently public float of 123.76M and currently shorts hold a 11.10% ratio of that float.
-Today, the average trading volume of CRBP was 4.78M shares.
+Today, the average trading volume of CRBP was 4.03M shares.

 CRBP’s Market Performance

-CRBP stocks went up by 6.29% for the week, with a monthly drop of -2.31% and a quarterly performance of -33.20%, while its annual performance rate touched -79.03%.
-The volatility ratio for the week stands at 7.85% while the volatility levels for the past 30 days are set at 8.68% for Corbus Pharmaceuticals Holdings Inc..
-The simple moving average for the period of the last 20 days is 0.99% for CRBP stocks with a simple moving average of -29.99% for the last 200 days.
+CRBP stocks went up by 22.60% for the week, with a monthly jump of 14.81% and a quarterly performance of -9.58%, while its annual performance rate touched -70.91%.
+The volatility ratio for the week stands at 10.39% while the volatility levels for the past 30 days are set at 9.49% for Corbus Pharmaceuticals Holdings Inc..
+The simple moving average for the period of the last 20 days is 29.98% for CRBP stocks with a simple moving average of -6.34% for the last 200 days.

 Analysts’ Opinion of CRBP